ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-27-chaos-software-project-management.md

 Honestly, Scrum looked well in the Scrum guide only.
 But it requires the equality of each development team player.
 In my team I had only one nerd of high agreeableness – Mike.
 The rest of the team were really proactive and even explosive people.
 All team members were really smart.

-Once they decided to develop a first “killer feature” of my project.
+Once they decided to develop a first "killer feature" of my project.
 Everyone had their own solution and were trying to prove that they were right.
 A holy war started.
 The fierce fighting.
 Chaos in the team.

 Solving the conflicts I got a headache and heartache.